zukui1984/ml-zoomcamp-homework/midterm project - telco customer churn/README.md

-# Customer Churn Prediction - ML Project
+# Telco Customer Churn Prediction - ML Project

 A machine learning project that predicts customer churn for a telecom company using XGBoost.